gartanium/roygbiv/README.md

 ## ABOUT

-The purpose of the improved version of ROYGBIV is to display gene expression data onto a given brain template surface.
+The purpose of the improved version of ROYGBIV is to display gene expression data onto a 3-D brain surface.
 It is for medical researchers who wish to visualize gene expression data on the brain.

 ## GETTING STARTED